 What I love the best is the cost of making homemade chocolate bars vs. store-bought.

-Once you understand the basics of melting chocolate, own the proper tools and have the ingredients on-hand then you’ll be set to go.
+Once you understand the basics of melting chocolate, own the proper tools and have the ingredients on hand, then you’ll be set to go.

-Homemade Chocolate Bars Mould
+Homemade Chocolate Bars Made With A Double Mold

 Low-Carb Keto Treats- Coco Polo Chocolate Bars

-When Mrs. CBB craves chocolate it must be sugar-free chocolate and low-carb to match her keto lifestyle.
+When Mrs. CBB craves chocolate, it must be sugar-free chocolate and low-carb to match her keto lifestyle.

-In the past she would use her Bulk Barn coupon to buy Non-GMO, Gluten-Free Coco Polo Stevia sweetened chocolate bars which come with a hefty $6.00 price tag.
+In the past, she would use her Bulk Barn coupon to buy Non-GMO, Gluten-Free Coco Polo Stevia sweetened chocolate bars, which come with a hefty $6.00 price tag.

-Made in New Jersey these chocolate bars are the go-to bar of choice for sugar-free lovers.
+Made in New Jersey, these chocolate bars are the go-to bar of choice for sugar-free lovers.

 Mrs. CBB describes it as the type of chocolate bar you want to sniff, lick and savour for hours or days because it cost too damn much.

-Clearly that’s not going to happen unless you have the best self-control in the world.
+That’s not going to happen unless you have the best self-control in the world.

 Sugar alcohols, a family of sweeteners also known as “polyols”, are used as food additives.